-At year-end 2014, direct debt was a moderate 64% of current revenue.
-The debt payback ratio (long-term debt/current balance) was comfortable at 4.3 years.
-The city aims to keep the direct debt payback ratio below eight years in the medium term, and will likely meet this goal in the next two years, though its debt burden could rise.
-We estimate Quimper's direct debt to operating revenue ratio will reach 83% by the end of 2015, and continue to increase slightly in 2016 and 2017.
+The debt payback ratio (long-term debt/current balance) was comfortable at 4.8 years at YE2015.
+The city aims to keep the direct debt payback ratio below eight years in the medium term, and could meet this goal in the next two years, though its debt burden is likely to rise.
+Based on Quimper's 2016 budget, its direct-debt-to-operating-revenue ratio will reach 95.7% by the end of 20166 and continue to increase in 2017 and 2018.

-The city improved its debt structure in the last four years by reducing significantly the proportion of debt with variable rates - from 37.5% to 17.5% between 2010 and 2014.
+The city improved its debt structure over the last five years by reducing the proportion of debt with variable rates - from 31.9% to 26.3% between 2010 and 2015.
 All variable rates were linked to eurozone interbank lending indices.
-The proportion of debt with a multiplier-effect interest payment structure is very low at EUR 2m, or 4.3% of the total direct debt at year-end 2014.
+The proportion of debt with a multiplier-effect interest payment structure is very low at EUR 1.8m, or 3.2% of total direct debt at year-end 2015.
 Quimper has good access to funding from a variety of lenders.